Workshops we Offer on AI’s Impact in 2026

 ’I like that the presentation leads to a lot of thinking about impacts of AI and how we can handle/embrace it.'

 'Very interesting presentation.
-This was a great introduction to raise awareness about ChatGPT and how fast it is growing, and its implications (thinking about policies, psychological effects).’
+This was a great introduction to raise awareness about how fast it is growing, and its implications (thinking about policies, psychological effects).’

 ’So interesting.
 Super fast and full of interesting insights.'